diku-dk/staffeli/subsets/README.rst

 Self-Contained Subsets of Staffeli
 ==================================

-Some teachers might have a wish to get a selected, self-contained subset of Staffeli.
+Some teachers might wish to get a selected, self-contained subset of Staffeli.
 This way, they reap the benefits of Staffeli, without inheriting it as a software dependency.

 The features that they don't need can be carved out, allowing to simplify the code-base, perhaps so much that it can fit on a human-readable Python file